Varicose Vein Sclerotherapy Treatment: What to Expect

 - Some patients develop “trapped blood” within larger varicose veins days to weeks after treatment.
 This usually presents as a tender, possibly red, firm area.
 It can generally be managed with ice packs and anti-inflammatory medication but we may offer needle drainage of the blood to alleviate pain and minimize the risk of hyperpigmentation.

 - Some patients develop new, tiny spider veins near areas of treated veins, which is also called “telangiectatic matting”.
 This usually occurs 2-4 weeks after treatment and fades within 4-6 months but can take up to a year.
 It is more common in women who take estrogen supplements.

 - There is a small risk of clot formation within the deep veins of the legs.
 This risk is minimized by using ultrasound guidance throughout treatment to monitor the foam and to avoid injections near areas where the deep and superficial veins are connected through “perforating veins”.
 We will ask you to do flex your foot during injections and to do calf exercises afterward to circulate the medication away from the deep veins.
-Walking after treatment is also crucial to avoid pooling of blood in the deep veins, which can predispose to blood clots.
+Walking after treatment is also crucial to avoid the pooling of blood in the deep veins, which can predispose to blood clots.

 Follow-up Ultrasounds and Clinic Appointments

 We will schedule an ultrasound 2-7 days after your final treatment to make sure veins are responding appropriately.
-We will do the formal ultrasound of your superficial veins for backwards flow (or “reflux”) at one month.
+We will do the formal ultrasound of your superficial veins for backward flow (or “reflux”) at one month.
 At that point, we will re-evaluate your symptoms and anatomy and decide if additional treatment is indicated.
 Be sure to come to all of your scheduled follow-up appointments to ensure that your veins are healing properly.

 It is important to come to all follow-up appointments so your provider may follow your progress and address any adverse effects promptly.